HomeLatest NewsPolicyFacebook faces tough ask after CNN quits platform in Oz over defamation risk

 CNN does not feature prominently in Australian media consumption, but the decision could have reverberations across the industry if other outlets followed suit.

 Facebook declined a request to help CNN and other publishers disable public comments in the country following the ruling, CNN said.
-“We are disappointed that Facebook, once again, has failed to ensure its platform is a place for credible journalism and productive dialogue around current events among its users,” a CNN spokeswoman said in a statement.
+“We are disappointed that Facebook, once again, has failed to ensure its platform is a place for credible and productive dialogue around current events among its users,” a CNN spokeswoman said in a statement.

 She added that CNN would continue to publish content on its own platforms in Australia.